hady44/Framework-for-Performance-Regression-Evaluation-of-Serverless-Applications/documentation/design.md

 * As a user, I can specify the metrics to be collected
 * As a user, I can view different visualizations of the data
 * As a user, I expect the franework to test and collect results after every change to any function (i.e Add, delete, update).
+* As a user, I expect metrics in the following categories: platform-centric, user-centric and misc.

 # Non technical requirements